 The most thrilling competition is the one for the ‘fittest’.
 It has been around for over a decade, and every year, it is more challenging.
-Let’s look at how it went in 2016.
+Let’s look at how it went in 2016 at the CrossFit Games.

 Results of Crossfit Games 2016

 Some of you may be wondering what CrossFit is.
-It is a workout program which includes functional movements, exercises for all types of sport as well as the ones for the gym.
+It is a workout program that includes functional movements, and exercises for all types of sports as well as the ones for the gym.
 It improves overall strength, balance, flexibility, and ultimately, health.
 Anyone can do it since exercises, and their level can be accustomed to every individual.
-There are no restrictions regarding age as it is never too late to start caring for your overall well being.
+There are no restrictions regarding age as it is never too late to start caring for your overall well-being.

 In 2016 the CrossFit Games were held in California.
 That was the last time that the competition took place there.
 Dave Castro was the one behind programming the challenges as he always is.
 Let’s now recall the results of the 2016 games.

 Mathew Fraser was the winner in the category Individual Men.
 He is a professional CrossFit athlete who participated in the 2014 and 2015 competitions, and he was the second respectively.
 He trained hard to prove the fittest man on Earth and accomplished it in 2016 for the first time.
 It wasn’t his first Award, but it was the first one that he celebrated.